pmoitaly/BindAPI/README.md

 That's all.
 You can also bind two elements manually.
 See demo and test apps for other examples.

+---

 ## Features
+- A small but effective set of attributes for binding.
-- No need to rewrite existing libraries, just add attributes in your form, classes and so on.
+- No need to rewrite existing libraries, just add attributes in your form and classes.
 - Can bind almost any field, property and methods of a class supported by RTTI.
 At present, support for indexed properties is not complete.
 - Support of qualified names.
-- You can use a function to test, convert or manipulate a value.
 - Compatible with MVC, MVP, MVVM - just select your source and target classes to implement your architecture.
 - A couple of type conversion is automatically supported.
+- You can use a function to test, convert or manipulate a value.

+---

-## New in 0.9.0.0 Alpha version
+## New in 0.9.0.0 Alpha version {#LastVersion}
-The 0.9.0.0 Alpha Release 1 version is the workin branch from Nov.
+The 0.9.0.0 Alpha Release 1 version is the working branch from Nov.
 23, 2024.
 It is a full rewrite of 0.8 version in order to simplify the interface of attributes and objects

 *New features:*